Prologue: First Day

 "So as today is the introductory session, I thought it best to start things off with the very beginning of the century so you all can get a feel for the era."

 The video begins with a nighttime bird's-eye view of a city, and the first thing that comes to mind is that it is huge.
-I remember my first impression of coming to the Capitol was how grandiose it seemed to be compared to the cities of Three.
-This city put the Capitol to shame.
-Skyscrapers taller than anything here appear to cover every square inch of it, and even though the bulk seems to be concentrated on a large strip of land flanked by two rivers, it was clear from the lights that the development continues on past said rivers.
+I remember my first impression upon coming to the Capitol was how grandiose it seemed; well, this city put the Capitol to shame.
+I'm sure that a good number of the skyscrapers dwarf even the Games Headquarters.
+Even though the bulk of development seems to be concentrated on a large strip of land flanked by two rivers, the lights make it clear that it continues on past said rivers.
 Judging from the gasps emanating around me, and the drawn-out whistle coming from Dio, I'm not the only one impressed.

 After a moving through the towers, the footage settles on a canyon-like intersection that did appear to be more like the Capitol than the rest of the city.
 Every single building is covered in a television screens and brightly-lit signs, and a sea of people crowds the streets below.